Projected Invoice

 Only employees with the Billing Security Role are able to access the Billing Dashboard.
 Your Security Administrator assigns this role to contacts who need to view billing information.

-Understanding Your Projected Invoice
+Understanding Your Projected Invoice1

 Estimated Maximum Amount to Amortize